icrosil/remob/README.md

 - `import remob from 'remob';`

 ## API
-Remob has 6 exports from index file, they are:
+Remob has 8 exports from index file, they are:
 - Reducer
 - action
 - selector
 - thunk
 - inject
 - combineRemob
+- connectRemob
+- setConnector

 #### Reducer
 Is a main class to start with.
 When you want to create new remob you should import `Reducer` and extend remob from `Reducer` or another remob.
 Inside of `Reducer` live only registrators and reducer implementation.